hans-chr-f/komma/README2.md

  11. Det skal alltid være komma i en oppramsing dersom det ikke står noen konjunksjon
 ```

+## Dataset Creation

+### Curation Rationale

+The aggragated annotations of NoReC_sentence are primarily intended for benchmarking purposes.

+### Personal and Sensitive Information

+The data does not contain information considered personal or sensitive.

+### Recommendations

+Results obtained on this data might not generalize to texts from other domains or genres.
+Any biases in the sentiments expressed by the original review authors may carry over to models trained on this data.

 ## Additional Information

 ### Dataset Curators
-The Norwegian Comma Benchmark was created by Hans Christian Farsethås and Joakim Tjøstheim
+The Norwegian Comma Benchmark was created by Hans Christian Farsethås and Joakim Tjøstheim.

-### Licensing Information